sdiehl28/tutorial-website/content/_index.md

 # Data Science<br/> Machine Learning<br/> and Python

 ### <span style="color:#3333FF">New</span>
-In depth, [10 Jupyter notebook series](/projects/iterative_model_dev/) on building Machine Learning Models using the latest features from Scikit Learn 0v.21 (released in May 2019).

-The Baseball project was moved to a new github repo and completely revised.
-Scripts to download, parse, tidy, validate and clean open source baseball data are used to create the initial csv files and optionally load the data into Postgres.
-These are at: [baseball analytics](https://github.com/sdiehl28/baseball-analytics).
+The Baseball project has moved to a new github repo and has been completely revised.
+Scripts to download, parse, tidy, validate, and clean open source baseball data are used to create the initial csv files and optionally load the data into Postgres.
+These are at [baseball analytics](https://github.com/sdiehl28/baseball-analytics).
 Examples of baseball data analysis using Jupyter notebooks are also published in that repo.

 ### Overview